John P. Howard III

 John Peter Howard III (born June 11, 1984) is an American lawyer who serves as an associate judge of the District of Columbia Court of Appeals.
 He previously served as an administrative law judge in Washington, D.C., from 2014 to 2022.

 Education

-Howard earned his Bachelor of Arts from Howard University in 2006 and his Juris Doctor from Georgetown University Law Center in 2010.
+Howard earned his Bachelor of Arts from Howard University in 2006.
+He received his Juris Doctor from Georgetown University Law Center, which he attended as an Opportunity Scholar, in 2010.

 Career

 Upon graduation from law school, Howard served as a law clerk to Judge Alexander Williams Jr. of the United States District Court for the District of Maryland and for Chief Judge David C. Simmons of the District of Columbia Commission on Human Rights.
-From 2012 to 2014, he practiced law as a solo practitioner and with a small firm, where he focused on civil litigation and family law.
-He served as an administrative law judge for the District of Columbia Commission on Human Rights from 2014 to 2018 and then from 2018 to 2022, he served as an administrative law judge with the District of Columbia Office of Administrative Hearings.
+From 2012 to 2014, he practiced law as a sole practitioner and with a small firm, where he focused on civil litigation and family law.
+He served as an administrative law judge for the District of Columbia Commission on Human Rights from 2014 to 2018 and then from 2018 to 2022 served as an administrative law judge with the District of Columbia Office of Administrative Hearings.
 He is an adjunct faculty member at the Georgetown University Law Center.